HamstringAssassin/CardCollection/README.md

 # A Dynamic Material Design Card for iOS

+## Changing Cards and CardItems
+`CardViewController` makes use of a Card factory that you can use to inject N Cards.
+A maximum number of Items per Card, MaxItems, can be supplied, and a random number between 1 and maxItems will be included in the card.

 ## CollectionTableCell
 The `CollectionTableCell` is the `UITableViewCell` that will contain a `UICollectionView`.
 If we want to display a single Card - We will be displaying a tableView with a single Cell.